stackanetes/nova-kubernetes-drain/README.md

 [![Go Report Card](https://goreportcard.com/badge/stackanetes/nova-kubernetes-drain "Go Report Card")](https://goreportcard.com/report/stackanetes/nova-kubernetes-drain)

 The main goal of Nova-kubernetes-drain is to perform evacuation of [Openstack] compute node when [Kubernetes] node is being drained.
-Nova-kubernetes-drain is one of container of the compute-node pod deployed via [Stackanetes].
+Nova-kubernetes-drain should be deployed as a [Daemonset] via [Stackanetes].

-Nova-kubernetes-drain can be run as a daemon or can perform single evacuation.
+Nova-kubernetes-drain can be run as a daemon or as one-off task.
 Those two modes are simple configure by command line flag.

 ## Requirements